Flash Flood Warning issued for Bradford by NWS - News Break

 Flash Flood Warning issued for Bradford by NWS

-Effective: 2021-07-12 20:48:00 EDT Expires: 2021-07-12 21:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 20:33:00 EDT Expires: 2021-07-12 23:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Move to higher ground now.
-Act quickly to protect your life.
-Target Area: Bradford FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 945 PM EDT THIS EVENING FOR NORTHERN BRADFORD COUNTY At 848 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 1 and 3 inches of rain have fallen.
-The expected rainfall rate is 2 to 3 inches in 1 hour.
+Target Area: Bradford The National Weather Service in Binghamton has issued a * Flash Flood Warning for Southern Bradford County in northeastern Pennsylvania * Until 1145 PM EDT. * At 833 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+The expected rainfall rate is 2 inches in 1 hour.
 Additional rainfall amounts of 2 to 3 inches are possible in the warned area.
-Flash flooding is ongoing with many roads flooded.
-Evacuations were taking place near Columbia Crossroads where people were trapped in homes surrounded by water.
+Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Chemung, Sayre, Waverly, Athens, Towanda, Troy, Ridgebury, Wysox, Ulster, Litchfield, North Towanda, Springfield, South Waverly, Herrick, Rome, Le Raysville, Sylvania, Burlington, East Smithfield and Wetona.
-FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...2-3 INCHES IN 1 HOURalerts.weather.gov
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Canton, Wyalusing, New Albany, Overton, South Branch, Monroeton, Franklindale, Le Roy, Sugar Run, Camptown, Grover, West Franklin, Wilmot, Hollenback, Monroe, Alba, Liberty Corners, Evergreen, Durell and Terrytown.
+FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...2 INCHES IN 1 HOURalerts.weather.gov

 Comments / 0